 “You don’t understand,” he persisted.
 “Every voice has a color.”

 “No, they don’t,” his friend snorted.
 “Voices don’t have colors.
-It’s all your imagination.”
+It’s all in your imagination.”

 He stood in the footprints of his friend, tears in his eyes and betrayal in his heart.

-He was fourteen years old.
-In the edge of his memories, purple flame started to flicker as if on a pyre, sending incense to the sky.
+He was 14 years old.
+In the edge of his memories, purple flames started to flicker as if on a pyre, sending incense to the sky.

 She was gray.
 The color of clouds before a storm, short strokes as if painted with a broken brush.